How To Do Payroll Yourself: A Guide for Self-Care Businesses

 Business payroll is the process of compensating your employees for their hard work.
 It involves several key components: calculating wages, managing taxes, and handling deductions.
 It’s more than handing staff a wad of cash at the end of the day.

-First, you have to know your employees’ total wages.
+First, you have to know your employees’ total wages, also known as their gross wages.
 This includes their salaries or hourly rates, plus any commissions and tips.
 For example, if you run a nail salon, employees might earn an hourly wage plus client tips.
 Their pay varies according to how much an employee has worked throughout the pay period (usually two weeks or a month) or the tips they earned (if you don’t split them), which means you have to keep accurate records.

-You also need to subtract any other deductions from your team's payments.
+Before you can calculate net pay for your employees, you’ll have to subtract any mandatory federal and state taxes from your employees' paychecks (such as FICA tax payments).
+You also need to subtract any post-tax deductions from your team's payments.
 These include disability insurance premiums, retirement plan contributions, and union dues – whatever applies to your business operations.
 For example, if you offer disability insurance as an employer, team members who opt in can choose to have their premiums deducted from their paychecks.

 Sign up for a 14-day free trial with GlossGenius!